 Back pain is one of the most common conditions affecting adults.
 Studies have found approximately 16 million adults deal with long-term or chronic back pain, limiting a person’s mobility and daily activities.

-While many people may think back pain only occurs with old age or an accident, many everyday activities may lead to or worsen back pain.
+While many people may think back problems only occur with old age or an accident, many everyday activities may lead to or worsen back pain.
 Some of the most common activities that could cause lower back pain include:

 While work may seem like a calm activity if you have a desk job, it can also be a likely cause of back pain.
 Many jobs, especially traditional office jobs, require working at a desk for extended periods.
 This causes many people to sit for most of the day, putting additional pressure on the spine.
 While maintaining proper posture can help minimize the strain on your spine, it can be difficult to ensure adequate posture throughout a workday.